FlyPythons/ViewGenome/README.md

 # ViewGenome
-A python module to visualize genome
+A python module to view genome